JesseEmond/theoretical/merge/README.md

 To appreciate the complexity of the problem, it helps to see how and why naive approaches fail.

-If we didn't care about `O(N)` time, we could use an in-place sort algorithm (probably not merge-sort, which would likely use a function like the one we're trying to code here for its merge operation... :-) ) to solve it in `O(N lg N)`.
+If we didn't care about `O(N)` time, we could use an in-place sort algorithm (maybe not merge-sort, which would likely use a function like the one we're trying to code here for its merge operation... :-) ) to solve it in `O(N lg N)`.

-If we didn't have the `O(1)` memory requirement, we could relatively easily build a new sorted array from copying, in order, from both subarrays:
+If we didn't have the `O(1)` memory requirement, we could relatively easily build a new sorted array where we copy, in order, from both subarrays:

 ```python
 first_y = index_first_out_of_order(original)